 4.1 Equipment

-Equipment used by IAS accredited testing laboratories must meet the requirements of ISO/IEC 17025:2017 Clauses 6.4 and 6.5.
-Such instruments or equipment must be appropriately marked or labeled and must be calibrated so as to be traceable to the SI through the National Institute of Standards and Technology (NIST) or other national metrology institution, as described in Clause 6.5 of the standard.
+Equipment used by IAS accredited testing laboratories whose accuracy or measurement uncertainty can influence the test results must meet the requirements of ISO/IEC 17025.
+Such instruments or equipment must be appropriately marked or labeled and must be calibrated so as to be metrologically traceable.

 4.2 Metrological Traceability

-4.2.1 Metrological traceability of test results requires equipment having an influence on the test results is metrologically traceable through one of the following methods:
+4.2.1 Metrological traceability of test results requires that equipment having an influence on the test results is metrologically traceable through one of the following methods:

 Calibrations performed by an appropriate NMI.

-Calibrations performed by a calibration laboratory accredited by an accrediting body that is a signatory to the International Laboratory Accreditation Cooperation (ILAC) Mutual Recognition Arrangement (MRA), or one of its recognized Regions.
-Exceptions can only be made if the laboratory meets the requirements of Cl.
-4.3.2 or 4.3.3 of this document.
+Calibrations performed by a calibration laboratory under its scope of accreditation, issued by an accrediting body that is a signatory to the International Laboratory Accreditation Cooperation (ILAC) Mutual Recognition Arrangement (MRA), or one of its recognized Regions.
+Exceptions can only be made if the laboratory meets the requirements of Clause 4.4.3 of this document.

-Direct reference to a primary standard or to a natural constant, the value of which in terms of the relevant SI unit is known and recommended by the (CGPM) and the (CIPM).
+4.2.2 When metrological traceability needs to be established through Certified Reference Materials (CRMs), the CRMs need to be produced by

+an appropriate NMI,

+a Reference Material Provider (RMP) accredited by an ILAC MRA signatory accreditation body.
+If the CRM is not available from the NMI or an accredited RMP, the accredited laboratory must provide objective evidence that the CRM has been produced by a competent RMP and is suitable for the intended use.

-4.2.2 If it is not possible or appropriate to achieve traceable calibrations, IAS accredited testing laboratories may demonstrate comparison to a widely used standard which is clearly specified and mutually agreeable to all parties concerned, particularly in regard to measurements where NIST does not maintain a U.S. national standard.
+4.2.3 If it is not possible or appropriate to obtain or achieve calibrations traceable to the SI, IAS accredited laboratories may demonstrate comparison to a widely used standard which is clearly specified and mutually agreeable to all parties concerned.
 For example, there are several widely used commercial standards available for hardness, but these standards may not all give equivalent measurement results.
 Therefore, it is important to specify which standard is to be used and to obtain agreement among all the parties involved that the choice of standards is acceptable.